 If a patient has been diagnosed with a MRSA infection, as with all antibiotic therapies, it is important for them to take all antibiotics as directed; do not stop the antibiotic even if the symptoms seem to resolve before the prescribed dose is finished.
 Early stoppage of antibiotics can allow MRSA to survive and develop further antibiotic resistance.
 If initial medical care (especially antibiotic therapy) does not help to reduce or eliminate the symptoms, do not wait until the symptoms get worse; go back to a health care provider for further care.

 Drainage of pus is the main surgical treatment of MRSA infections.
 Items that can serve as sources of infection (tampons, intravenous lines) should be removed.
 Other foreign bodies present that are likely sources of infection (for example, artificial grafts, artificial heart valves, or pacemakers) may need to be removed if appropriate antibiotic therapy is unsuccessful.
-Other areas that can harbor MRSA and may need surgical interventions are joint infections, postoperative abscesses, and infection of the bone (osteomyelitis).
-This is not an all-inclusive list; any site that continues to harbor and seed MRSA into the patient and is not adequately treated by antibiotic therapy should be considered for surgical intervention.
+Other areas that can harbor MRSA and may need surgical interventions are joint infections (natural or prosthetic), postoperative abscesses, and infection of the bone (osteomyelitis).
+This is not an all-inclusive list; any site that continues to harbor and MRSA and is not adequately treated by antibiotic therapy should be considered for surgical intervention.
 Drainage of pus needs to be followed by appropriate antibiotic therapy as discussed above.

 Unfortunately, patients can still die from MRSA infection, even with appropriate antibiotic therapy, if the infection overwhelms the patient's defense mechanisms (immune system).

 MRSA - Symptoms